top

 What are the current regulatory limits for PFAS chemicals in water or soil?
 Do they apply to farms?

-EPA recently published enforceable Maximum Contaminant Levels (MCLs) or national drinking water standards for six PFAS chemicals under the PFAS National Primary Drinking Water Regulation (NPDWR).
-These new MCLs apply to public water supply systems that supply drinking water to the public.
+In April 2024, EPA published enforceable Maximum Contaminant Levels (MCLs) or national drinking water standards for six PFAS chemicals under the PFAS National Primary Drinking Water Regulation (NPDWR).
+These new MCLs apply to public water supply systems in all 50 states that supply drinking water to the public.
 Values for the new MCLs can be found on EPA’s PFAS website.

-EPA has also published regional screening levels or RSLs for residential, consumer, and industrial exposures to soil and water for 14 PFAS chemicals to assist with developing remediation alternatives at sites contaminated with PFAS.
+In April 2024, EPA also designated PFOA and PFOS as hazardous substances under the Comprehensive Environmental Response, Compensation, and Liabilities Act or CERCLA to address releases of these chemicals and contaminated sites.
+Along with this designation, EPA has established regional screening levels or RSLs for residential, consumer, and industrial exposures to soil and water for 14 PFAS chemicals to assist with developing remediation alternatives at sites contaminated with PFAS.
 RSLs are not enforceable standards but used to support risk-based cleanup decisions at contaminated sites for the protection of human health and the environment.
 More information related to the PFAS RSLs can be found at EPA's PFAS website

 Because exposure and risk considerations at farms and in agricultural products can vary greatly from the current EPA published standards, state regulatory agencies may issue different values based on their own analysis or may establish criteria for acceptable PFAS limits for different agricultural samples (for example soil, water, dairy, and beef) that could impact farming operations.
 Producers should consult their state regulatory agency for more information on screening levels and regulatory requirements specific to their operation.